stephen-maina/Django_learning/README.md

 tinkering with bootstrap and django

 I have started.
-By learning from courses and looking at working code.
+By learning from courses and looking at working code .